Ultra-endurance nutrition

 1) Systemic fatigue in ultra

-On ultra, fatigue, heat, lack of sleep and variability of intensity disrupt food intake.
+In ultra events, fatigue, heat, sleep loss, and intensity variability disturb food intake.

-The plan must therefore be redundant: several intake formats and clear action thresintakes.
+The plan therefore has to be redundant: several intake formats and clear action thresholds.

 Point 1